BenjaminDavidPinter/Jobby/README.md

 The problem with #2 is forcing a task to find itself within the backing queue.
 All jobs just live within their parent queue.
 I need some kind of mechanism to ID the tasks when they get added.
 Like IJobbyJobM<T> needs some kind of behavoir on construction to ID itself.
 But the ideal way to do *that* is probably implement IJobbyJob<T> from JobbyJob<T>, and perform a default constructor.
 I'm sure C# interfaces have some horrid 2023-esque way to do this, but IDK if it would be ideal.

+### 1-22-23
+I implemented queue clean up, but it might be a bit overkill; Right now, before any task waits it takes time to review and delete and completed tasks from the queue.
+I'm not sure how this is performance, wise, but with testing, it works.

 ## Additional Features List
+~~- Clean up task queue when a task is completed.~~
 - Some kind of way to elegantly fail a job.
 - Better exception handling during job execution.